constructor21/peal_web_v2/README.md

 Welcome message if no campaigns have been created yet

 SideNav is sometimes not opening ... you can't trust Jquery ... use the old code to activate it but still keep material styling

 Save media content to firestore (google)

 Order the campaigns

-Billing page + when they click 'create campaign if they haven't added card info then an error message needs to pop up'
+Billing page + when they click 'create campaign if they haven't added card info then an error message needs to pop up' The billing address sends a cloud function so that when they sign in it shows them all the displays in their area on the locations tab
+  <p> If they haven't entered info before it needs to have a welcome message </p>

 Add calendar back
   convert material to materialize